billthefarmer/scope/README.md

 ### Oscilloscope
 Touching the display will produce a vertical index line, which will show the value at that point.
-The value is arbitrary, as there is automatic gain control on the input so the trace does not get clipped.
+The value is arbitrary, as there is automatic gain control on the audio input so the trace does not get clipped.
 The display will respond to scroll and scale gestures.
 The index can be removed and scaling reset by touching the Start icon.